jspizziri/lightfox/README.md

 var lb = new LightBox(options);
 ```

 ###### Basic Usage (Pt.
 2)
+Manually specify the content of the lightbox and manually initialize it.

 ```
 var options = {
     content: '<some>html</some>', // or $('#some-element').html()